-Malaysian singer Naim Daniel, 22, has been accused by fans of Blackpink singer Rose of "false advertising", with his editing of photo images to create an impression that the two posed for photos together.
+Malaysian singer Naim Daniel, 22, has been accused by fans of Blackpink singer Rose of "false advertising", with his editing, and manipulation, of photo images to create an impression that the two posed for wefies.

-Rose is part of the South Korean girl group that have earned global success with their hits such as Kill This Love (2019) and Boombayah (2016).
+Rose is part of the South Korean girl group Blackpink that have earned global success with their hits like Kill This Love and Boombayah.

 They also bagged a headlining spot in the prestigious Coachella festival in California in April.

 An outraged fan, reacting to Naim's tactics to draw attention to his work, posted online: "Hello, I'm sorry to disturb you.
 There's something I want to discuss with you.

 "Listen to this, stop posting your pictures with Rose.

 "You hear me?
 You think just because you're an artist you can do that?

 "If I see you post about Rose again, you're finished."

 Malaysian media outlet Malay Mail reported that Naim is laughing off the matter.